 All, Realty, Facility Management

 A major task today is getting the right handover from your developer/builder to the Residential Association/Society to ensure that there are no obstacles in the future.
-Let’s look at a comprehensive checklist that you need to cover in this process.
+Let’s look at a comprehensive handover checklist that you need to cover in this process.

-The first point to note is that every housing society has some common areas and as per the RERA (Real Estate Regulation and Development Act) the builder is accountable for giving basic maintenance services to the residents; these charges though quite feasible are billed to the residents.
+The first point to note is that every housing society has some common areas and as per the RERA (Real Estate Regulation and Development Act) the builder is accountable for giving basic society maintenance services to the residents; these charges though quite feasible are billed to the residents.

 The process of taking over from the builder first begins with the formation of the society's Resident Welfare Association (RWA), only once this is formed the maintenance work can be handed over by the builder.